 will be telling you about daily.
 That, of course, means we expect to use

 them and their information for the tests so paying attention to these is very

-important.
-As well, each written exam will also include current events
+As well, each written exam will also include current events items and

-Students are especially encouraged to use the Maps Collection of the University of Texas at Austin to visualize the areas of which we speak.
+Maps: Students are especially encouraged to use the Maps Collection of the University of Texas at Austin.
 The site is http://www.lib.utexas.edu/maps/index.html.

 Testing/Evaluation: There are three exams for this course, or what we refer to as Opportunities to Excel (OTE's); this includes the final exam.
 OTEs combine short answer essays, identifications, fill in the blanks, and multiple-choice questions.
 In addition, all students will do a research or translation assignment (see below).
 Each counts as 25% of your total grade and all must be taken/completed to receive a final grade for the course.
 Students are responsible for being on time for exams and in handing in their assignments on time.
 Make-up exams are only possible with the consent of the individual instructor and must conform to university policy for testing.